edgedb/easy-edgedb/README.md

 You'll notice that we just wrote the names in a set using `{}`, so we didn't need to use an array with `[]` to do it.

 Now what if Jonathan ever escapes Castle Dracula and runs away to a new place?
-Let's pretend that he runs away to Slovakia.
-Of course, we can change his `INSERT` signature to include `'Slovakia'`.
+Let's pretend that he escapes and runs away to Slovakia.
+Of course, we can change his `INSERT` signature to include `'Slovakia'` in the set of names.
 But how about a quick update?
-For that we have the `UPDATE` and `SET` keywords. `UPDATE` starts the update, and `SET` is for the parts we want to change.
+For that we have the `UPDATE` and `SET` keywords. `UPDATE` selects the type to start the update, and `SET` is for the parts we want to change.
+It looks like this:

 ```
 UPDATE NPC